 - 1.5g of fat per 100ml for liquids (semi-skimmed milk has 1.8g of fat per 100ml).

 ‘No added sugar’ means that no sugar has been added as an extra ingredient.
 The food might naturally have sugar in it, such as dried fruit.

 Check out labels on ready meals

-If you’re buying a ready meal, look out for ones that include vegetables.
-Don’t go by the picture, as this may be just a serving suggestion.
-Read the label so you know what’s really in the meal.
+If you are buying a ready meal, do not choose it based on the picture.
+The picture may be just a serving suggestion.
+You might be surprised how little there is of some of the foods in the picture.
+Read the label so you know what is included in the meal.
 The label should tell you how much of the main ingredient is in the meal.
 The ingredients are listed in order of how much of each is in the pack.
-You might be surprised how little there is of the most prominent item pictured on the packaging.

 Use by dates

 ‘Use by’ dates are sometimes on labels and are often printed directly on the packaging.
 They are often included on food products that goes off quickly, like meat products and ready-prepared salads.

 It the food is past its ‘use by’ date, do not eat it, even if it looks and smells okay.
 Eating it after this date could put your health at risk.